top of page

 “I wonder what happens at home if he acts so undisciplined?”

-Even his friend said stuff like:
+Even his friends said things like:

-In fact, he is only a boy.
+In fact, he was only a boy.

-CHAPTER 7
+CHAPTER 7 THE STILLNESS

 The boy went to his room and made a little book from one of his old schoolbooks.
 He said to himself:

-“Don’t forget, I am a warrior of the islands of Brokenland, a place only I know off.
+“Don’t forget, I am a warrior of the Islands of Neverwas, a place only I know of.
 I’m the master of my impossible story.
-I won’t let the wild bird defeat me!” he said to himself and wrote his first strategies down.
+I won’t let the wild bird defeat me!”

 3. ” Don’t ignore the wild bird, for then he becomes angry and breaks loose and harms me.
 Rather give him some time and attention when I feel like it and when I feel I can manage him.
-In this way, he will learn who is the master and who is the trainee.
+This way, he will learn who is the master and who is the trainee.

 And as time went by the boy discovered more strategies and wrote them in his book.